 OSTDS – Based on evaluations of loading in the basin, OSTDS are now the largest contributor of nitrate in the Upper Wakulla River and Wakulla Springs Basin (refer to Section 3.1).
 However, the management strategies that can be implemented at this time to address OSTDS are limited.
 FDOH is currently conducting a multi-year study to determine the best systems to attenuate nitrate loading.
-This study is scheduled to be completed in January 2015, and the study results will then be brought to the Legislature for consideration.
+This study is anticipated to be completed in January 2015, and the study results will then be brought to the Legislature for consideration.
 The results of this study will help to guide OSTDS management strategies in the basin.
 In the meantime, the Department will work with the responsible local stakeholders and FDOH in the OSTDS Initiative (refer to Section 1.3.4) to identify appropriate management strategies and funding sources to address OSTDS loading.

 Authority to Address OSTDS – In order to successfully implement the strategies that will be identified through the OSTDS Initiative, some stakeholders have expressed a need for the authority for local governments to address OSTDS loading, and this authority will need to come from the Florida Legislature.
+Any rules initiated by the stakeholders cannot be less stringent than any state rules for OSTDS.
 During the first BMAP iteration, proposed legislation may be drafted by the local stakeholders, in collaboration with interested parties, such as the Wakulla Springs Alliance.

 Lake Swallets – There are several lakes within the basin that have known sinkholes that drain to ground water.
 In the next BMAP iteration, if data are available, the nitrate loads from these lakes could be considered and management strategies to address the loading identified, as needed.

+Management Strategy Implementation – The management strategies listed in this BMAP and the associated nitrogen reductions will be considered by the Department in the next BMAP iteration when identifying what additional load reductions are required to meet the TMDL and which sources should implement strategies to achieve the necessary reductions.

+Increases in Wastewater Volume in the PFAs – Through future development and connection of OSTDS to central wastewater treatment systems, there may be an increase in the amount of treated wastewater discharged in the PFAs.
+The Department will evaluate if there is a net increase in treated wastewater discharge in the PFAs as part of the OSTDS Initiative, and determine if additional strategies are needed to address any additional wastewater loading for the second BMAP iteration.

 Future Growth in the Watershed

-The FWRA (Paragraph 403.067[7][a][2], F.S.) requires that BMAPs “identify the mechanisms by which potential future increases in pollutant loading will be addressed.”
+The FWRA requires that BMAPs “identify the mechanisms by which potential future increases in pollutant loading will be addressed.”
 Since the TMDL reductions are based on decreasing loads from past development, it is important that loads from new development are well controlled.
 Although future development may be meeting state and local standards, the development may still add a nutrient load to the Upper Wakulla River and Wakulla Springs Basin.
 To ensure that future growth does not add to the degradation of these waterbodies, the local governments must be proactive in controlling loads from future growth.